 What Information do British Army WW2 Service Records Contain?

 A service record will contain a wealth of information relating to a soldier’s service during the Second World War.
 They are vital records which will enable you to research a soldier in greater depth and will contain information which cannot be found elsewhere.
 The exact contents of a service record will vary from soldier to soldier depending on when they joined and the nature of their service.
 The service records for officers have the greatest variation in surviving documents and have often been heavily weeded.
 However, officers are a lot easier to track through war diaries.
-You will receive a photocopy of the service record.
-The information below is usually found:
+You will receive a photocopy of the service record and the following information is usually found:

 - The units they served with and the dates they were with them